2013–14 Brooklyn Nets season: First round

 For the Nets, the 2014 NBA Playoffs began against division-rival Toronto Raptors.
 The series began on April 19, with the Nets winning Game 1, 94–87.
 The Raptors responded to the loss with a 100–95 win in Game 2 to even the series 1–1.
 To take the series lead once more, the Nets came up with a 102–98 victory in Game 3.
 In Game 4, the Raptors evened the series 2–2, as the Nets lost 79–87.
 The Nets trailed the series for the first time after a Game 5 loss, despite outscoring the Raptors by 20 points in the fourth quarter.
 After their disappointing loss in Game 5, the Nets fought for their season as they blew-out the Raptors in Game 6 with a 97–83 victory.
-The Nets moved on to the Conference Semifinals with a late game block by Paul Pierce against Raptors' guard Kyle Lowry for a 104–103 victory in the final Game 7.
+The Nets moved on to the conference semifinals with a late game block by Paul Pierce against Raptors' guard Kyle Lowry for a 104–103 victory in the final Game 7.

 Conference semifinals

-Going on to the Conference Semifinals, the Nets were going to meet the Miami Heat, the very team that they had swept in the regular season.
+Going on to the conference semifinals, the Nets were going to meet the Miami Heat, the very team that they had swept in the regular season.
 In Game 1, the Nets had lost in a 21-point blowout.
 The Nets would lose Game 2, 82–94.
 Knowing they would go 0–3 in the series if they lose, the Nets relied on the three-point field goal to defeat the Heat.
 In Game 4, the Nets fell 1–3 in the series by losing by six points in a game where LeBron James scored a then playoff career-high 49 points.
-With the opportunity to take Game 5 to overtime, when the Nets were trailing the series 1–3, Joe Johnson had failed to attempt a game-tying shot, losing 96–94, and ending their 2013–14 season.
+With the opportunity to take Game 5 to overtime, when the Nets were trailing the series 1–3, Joe Johnson had failed to attempt a game-tying shot, losing 96–94, thus ending their 2013–14 season.